lidofinance/lido-l2/README.md

 ## Deploying Contracts

+Fill the required variables `PRIVATE_KEY`, `L1_NETWORK`, and `L2_NETWORK` in the `.env` file before the script execution.

 ### Deploying Arbitrum Gateway

-Fill the required variables in the `.env` file before the script execution.
+Run the deployment of the ERC20 token gateway for Ethereum/Arbitrum chain:

 ```bash
 npm run arbitrum:deploy-gateway